niv7488/WebServices-Ex1/README.md

  There Is no student with that Id - Check Your JSON, printed in the console. the direct link: http://webservices-ex1.herokuapp.com/getStudentGradeById?id=3

-3) Get Excellence Students by a specific year index - this function returned value is an array of JSONs with the details of students that have a grade above 90 in a specific year. you will need to add ?year=2015 (the number 2015 is just for example) right after the name of the function in the query pay attention to NOT use capital letters or spaces.
+3) Get Excellence Students by a specific year index -getAllEcxellenceStudentsByYear this function returned value is an array of JSONs with the details of students that have a grade above 90 in a specific year. you will need to add ?year=2015 (the number 2015 is just for example) right after the name of the function in the query pay attention to NOT use capital letters or spaces.